 Once we moved into our house, I didn’t want Judah to get used to sleeping in a crib in his new room, so we immediately set up his crib in the other bedroom and had Judah sleep on our former guest room’s queen size mattress that we placed on the floor.
 He looked so tiny on that huge mattress!
 But, it was only for a few days because Ben and our friend, Miles, built him a loft bed.
 A definite BIG BOY bed!

 Here you can see some of the progress of the bed being built.
 Ben drew up the plans and the guys went to work.
 They did it very quickly!
-Judah was super excited, and he loved shooting his Nerf gun bullets from up high!
+Judah was super excited, and he loved using his Nerf toys from up high!

 We bought him a $99 twin mattress from Sam’s Club and sheets from Bed, Bath and Beyond.
 This is a picture of his first night in the bed.
 Can you believe he went right from a baby crib to such a big boy bed??